-Schoeppner, 2014.
-Jerry Schoeppner, Chief Ground Water Quality Bureau, New Mexico Environment Department, letter about the Issuance of the Conditional Certificate of Completion for the Gnome-Coach Site (Surface and Shallow Subsurface) Near Carlsbad, NM, VRP Site No. 53043003, to Jalena Dayvault, Gnome-Coach Site Manager, Office of Legacy Management, U.S. Department of Energy, September 25.
+Schoeppner, J., 2014.
+J. Schoeppner, chief of the Ground Water Quality Bureau, New Mexico Environment Department, letter (about the Issuance of the Conditional Certificate of Completion for the Gnome-Coach Site [Surface and Shallow Subsurface] near Carlsbad, New Mexico, Voluntary Remediation Program site no. 53043003) to J. Dayvault, Gnome-Coach site manager, U.S. Department of Energy Office of Legacy Management, September 25.